reelyactive/barnowl-hci/README.md

 See our [Run Pareto Anywhere on a Raspberry Pi](https://reelyactive.github.io/diy/pareto-anywhere-pi/#step02) and [Run Pareto Anywhere on a PC](https://reelyactive.github.io/diy/pareto-anywhere-pc/#step02) tutorials for instructions on how to run __barnowl-hci__ as a systemd service on boot on a Raspberry Pi or PC, respectively.

+To instead forward UDP raddecs to a _remote_ Pareto Anywhere instance, start this script with the command:

+    npm run forwarder xxx.xxx.xxx.xxx

+where xxx.xxx.xxx.xxx is the IP address of the remote instance.

 Assigning Privileges
 --------------------